Taking Innovative and Concrete Action to Make Gender Equality a Reality

 Through the Panel Parity Pledge, International Gender Champions are taking the lead in creating widespread international awareness of the need to ensure gender parity on panels worldwide.

-Hundreds of panels take place each year in Geneva, New York, Vienna, Nairobi, Bonn, but women remain underrepresented in panels on international law, IT, science/technology and security, while significantly less males than females sit on gender equality panels.
+Hundreds of panels take place each year in Geneva, New York, Vienna, Nairobi, Den Haag, but women remain underrepresented in panels on international law, international justice, IT, science/technology and security, while significantly less males than females sit on gender equality panels.

 Visibility is key for role models in the public space and the workplace, and women’s distinct and expert voices must be elevated through gender parity.
 Diverse points of view offer twenty-first century results, generate sustainable solutions, and lead to a change in culture.
 Single-sex panels are obsolete!

 All International Gender Champions sign the Panel Parity Pledge to

 Each Gender Champion makes two personal commitments to galvanize behavioural change at an individual and an institutional level.
 These commitments are specific to the Champion and their organization, seek to catalyse innovation and implement best practices to achieve gender equality in measurable, results-oriented and time-bound increments.
 All Gender Champions report on their commitments in the end of each calendar year.

 - UN Secretary General: "To ensure that where possible on all country visits to meet with women's civil society organisations and/or visit a programme focused on furthering gender equality and women's empowerment"

 - Permanent Representative from Mozambique to International Organizations in Geneva: "Progressively achieve gender parity in the composition of the delegations coming from Mozambique"